farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/docker_main.PNG" width="2560" height="540">

-## Then collect neccessary files and start a container
+## Collect neccessary files and start a container
-Create a new folder and insert the 3 important files (that you can find here at the main branch) inside (build_support_aar_with_docker.sh, build_support_aar.sh and tflite-android.Dockerfile):
+Create a new folder and insert the 3 important files (build_support_aar_with_docker.sh, build_support_aar.sh and tflite-android.Dockerfile) that you can find here at the main branch:

 <img src="images/3_files.PNG" width="2560" height="540">